areski/python-nvd3/docs/source/classes-doc/stacked-area-chart.rst

 :class:`stackedAreaChart`
 -------------------------

-A pie chart (or a circle graph) is a circular chart divided into sectors, illustrating numerical proportion.
-In chart, the arc length of each sector is proportional to the quantity it represents.
+The stacked area chart is identical to the area chart, except the areas are stacked on top of each other, rather than overlapping.
+This can make the chart much easier to read.

 python-example ::